andrew-kemp/squid_allow_app/README.md

 This will:

-- Fetch the latest version of Squid Allow App and its components
+- Fetch the latest version of Squid PAW Manager and its components
 - Update files as needed
 - Restart the service so changes take effect